Find Grad Schools

 44 Yearly Graduations

 Ohio State University - Main Campus tops the list of the most popular school in the U.S. for pharmacology majors who are seeking their master's degree.
 Each year, around 61,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
 During the most recent year for which we have data, 44 people received their master's degree in pharmacology from Ohio State.
-Around 34% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+About 70% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 #2